Blocks are the base for every page

 Delete a block

 When a block needs to be deleted, click on the trash can icon with the Remove label in the purple settings bar.
-A small pop-up will appear in which you are asked if you are sure you want to delete the entire block.
+A small pop-up will appear, asking if you are sure you want to delete the entire block.